Fixed versus adjustable loans

 Your first few years of payments on a fixed-rate loan go mostly to pay interest.
 The amount paid toward principal goes up slowly each month.

 Borrowers can choose a fixed-rate loan to lock in a low rate.
 Borrowers select fixed-rate loans because interest rates are low and they want to lock in this low rate.
 For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
 If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Trustin Mortgage Corporation at (302) 765-8089 for details.

-There are many types of Adjustable Rate Mortgages — ARMs, come in many varieties.
+Adjustable Rate Mortgages — ARMs, come in many varieties.
 ARMs are normally adjusted twice a year, based on various indexes.

 Have questions about mortgage loans?
 Call us at (302) 765-8089.
 It's our job to answer these questions and many others, so we're happy to help!

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.